themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 * Partially replace the lid

 * Add boiling distilled water
-  - cover the crystals completely this time a little less water.
+  - cover the crystals completely this time using a little less water than last time.

 * Secure the lid and wait until liquid has completely cooled.